sourcegraph/about/blogposts/strange-loop-2019-rgb-to-xyz-the-science-and-history-of-color.md

 When working with color transformations, they have to be linear.
 This means that the origin must stay in the same spot and the lines have to stay straight.
 You need it to be linear to get mathematical behavior.

-CIE-XYZ is a color space where we can stretch our colorspace to be positive instead of negative.
+CIE-XYZ is a color space where we can stretch our color space to be positive instead of negative.
 It is called  XYZ because the axis does not have meaning anymore.
 The Y axis is aligned with brightness.

-**It is mathematically beautiful.**
+It is mathematically beautiful.

 CIE-XYZ is the main player in todays world when it comes to color.
 If Adobe was to create a new color space, they would provide a transformation back to CIE-XYZ, rather than the other color spaces.

 Now in 2019, we are in the digital world.
 Color is everywhere - in our monitors, displays and images.
 Back in the 1970s, they realized that we need a color space for the digital world.
 This is where sRGB comes in.
 This is the color space you have been waiting for, this is what is being used when you use a color picker in Chrome or in Photoshop.

-**This is the standard RGB.**
+This is the "standard RGB".

-Let’s compare sRGB with XYZ.
+## sRGB vs XYZ

 sRGB is a subset of XYZ.
 Monitors use visible primaries so it has to be a subset, and it is a particularly small subset.
 It was originally designed for CRT monitors, and they were not able to display more than the small subset.